gahanajain/ui-swag-labs/README.md

 Then, navigate to the generated report directory and start the server:

 Visit http://localhost:port in your browser to view the report (port would be mentioned in the logs)

+## Test Scenarios

+The test suite covers the following scenarios:

+- User authentication with valid credentials.
+- Adding a specified number of products to the shopping cart.
+- Validation of product details in the shopping cart.
+- Entering personal information for checkout.
+- Verifying the correctness of the checkout subtotal.
+- Completing the checkout process and logging out.

+## Project Structure

+The project directory structure is organized as follows:
+- `test/specs`: Test specification files.
+- `test/pageobjects`: Page object files contain selectors and methods for interacting with web pages.
+- `test/constants`: JSON file containing constants used across the test suite.
+- `wdio.conf.ts`: WebdriverIO configuration file.